 Board of Directors

-CreaTV San Jose is led by a fourteen-member board of community volunteers.
-The board is made up of eight directors who are annually elected by the membership; three to five directors appointed by a majority of the board and seven directors designated by the following organizations:
+CreaTV San Jose is led by a board of community volunteers.
+The board is made up of up to eighteen directors who are appointed by a majority of the board and seven directors designated by the following organizations:

 - Higher Education Institution in San Jose